Analysis of casino shelf shuffling machines: Background

-In recent work, \cite{DMP,conger2} and \cite{assaf} have studied the number of shuffles required to have selected features randomized (e.g., the original top card, or the values but not the suits).
+In recent work, \citet{DMP}, Conger and Vis\-wanath (\citeyear{conger2}) and \citet{assaf} have studied the number of shuffles required to have selected features randomized (e.g., the original top card, or the values but not the suits).
 Here, fewer shuffles suffice. \citet{conger} shows that the way the cards are dealt out after shuffling affects things.
-The mathematics of shuffling is closely connected to modern algebraic combinatorics through quasi-symmetric functions \cite{stanley2}.
-The descent theory underlying shuffling makes equivalent appearances in the basic task of carries when adding integers \cite{DFa,DFb,DFc}.
+The mathematics of shuffling is closely connected to modern algebraic combinatorics through quasi-symmetric functions [\citet{stanley2}].
+The descent theory underlying shuffling makes equivalent appearances in the basic task of carries when adding integers [Diaconis and Fulman (\citeyear{DFa,DFb,DFc})].